ymoch/preacher/docs/reference/scenario-structure.rst

       - List[:ref:`description`]
       - ``[]``
       - Run this scenario only when the context satisfies these description.
-        See :doc:`Application Running Context<context>` for more information.
+        See :doc:`context` for more information.
     * - parameters
       - List[:ref:`parameter`]
       - ``null``